cheny-414/JobCompareApp/GroupProject/Design-Team/Docs/DesignDocument.md

 ## 4 User Interface Design
 *For GUI-based systems, this section should provide the specific format/layout of the user interface of the system (e.g., in the form of graphical mockups).*
+* Puneeth working on this and will decide the tool to used to design